matteopicciolini/JTracer/readme.md

 ##Ray Tracing project

-This is a project developed by Matteo Picciolini and Francesco Villa to reproduce (we hope!) a 2-D photorealistic image by the end of the course we are attending in Unimi, called $Numeric calculus for photorealistic images generation$.
+This is a project developed by Matteo Picciolini and Francesco Villa to reproduce (we hope!) a 2-D photorealistic image by the end of the course we are attending in Unimi, called *Numeric calculus for photorealistic images generation*.

 We're coding in Java, in order to improve our skills in that cornerstone of code lenguadge.